dreger/audaciousfox.net/_posts/articles/2016-02-18-firewatch.md

 We purchased and played _Firewatch_ on our PS4.
 At times, I noticed small performance dips, particularly in areas with an overabundance of trees (_sigh_, foliage), but those moments were few and far between, and I've read that a future patch will address performance issues.

 I believe reviews should be upfront about their recommendations, so here it is: you should buy and play _Firewatch_.
-It's $20 well spent.
-I'd say the same thing at $30.
-So, if you truly need convincing, pretend it's a $30 title, with a $10 AF coupon.
-If that logic doesn't work for you, perhaps the next couple paragraphs will.
+Even if walkabout adventure games don't interest you, Panic and Campo Santo have produced a combination of gameplay and presentation that you've likely never seen before in any other game.

+In a world of Triple-A titles and blockbuster marketing campaigns, _Firewatch_, which seems to relish its normalcy, isn't just rare, it's respite.

 ## Visuals and Voice acting